alangpierce/alangpierce.github.io/source/_posts/2016-03-17-adventures-in-go-accessing-unexported-functions.markdown

 Go is certainly in an interesting place in the space of languages.
 It's dynamic enough that it's not crazy to look up a function by name, but it's much more performance-focused than, say, Java.
-The reflection capabilities are good for a systems language, but sometimes the better escape hatch is to just use pointers.
+The reflection capabilities are good for a systems language, but sometimes the better escape hatch is to just use `unsafe.Pointer`.

 I'd be happy to hear any feedback or corrections in the comments below.
 Like I mentioned, I'm still learning all of this stuff, so I probably overlooked some